How to Respond to Google Reviews and Conquer SEO

-- Google My Business profile.
+- Google Business Profile.
 Building an online profile that’s designed to give Google all the essential information about your business can boost local rankings.
-For the best results, check out some of our Google My Business SEO tips!
+For the best results, check out some of our Google Business Profile SEO tips!

 - Keywords in the review.
 Google often displays some of the top reviews people leave businesses.
 The keywords people use in their search are in bold, making reviews stand out more.
 Additionally, the more strategic keywords you can associate with your brand in reviews, the more SEO value the reviews will have.

 - SEO-friendly website.
 Google will consider the number of pages that rank for your business, how often users are clicking on your content, how much time they spend on your website and more.

 Where Should Customers Leave Reviews for My Business?